Practice practice practice!

 Click here for the full list of publications on PubMed (currently only first author displays below, unfortunately)

 - CONCLUSIONS: This is the largest cohort of NPC patients investigated for ocular-motor function.
 Vertical supranuclear saccade palsy is the hallmark of NPC.
 Vertical upward and downward saccades are equally impaired.
 Horizontal saccadic peak velocity and latency, vertical saccadic duration and amplitude, and horizontal position smooth pursuit can be used as surrogate parameters for clinical trials.
-Compensating strategies can contribute in establishing a diagnosis.
+Compensating strategies can contribute to establishing a diagnosis.

 - Psychiatric and cognitive characteristics of older adults admitted to a Video-EEG monitoring (VEM) unitCONCLUSION: Psychiatric comorbidities are common among older adults admitted for VEM.
 The psychological impact of epilepsy and risk factors for PNES seen in younger patients are also applicable in the older group.
 The older group demonstrated more cognitive impairments than the younger group, although these were usually unrecognized by individuals.
 Older adults admitted to VEM will benefit from psychiatric and neuropsychological input to ensure a comprehensive care approach to evaluation and…